-SECURITY ALARM SYSTEM - IF EQUIPPED
+VEHICLE SECURITY ALARM SYSTEM - IF EQUIPPED

-This system monitors the vehicle doors and ignition for unauthorized operation.
+This Vehicle Security Alarm system monitors the vehicle doors and ignition for unauthorized operation.
 When the alarm is activated, the system provides both audible and visible signals.
-For the first three minutes the horn will sound and the headlights and security telltale will flash repeatedly.
-For an additional 15 minutes only, the headlights and security telltale will flash.
-The engine will run only if a valid Sentry Key[®] is used to start the vehicle.
+For the first three minutes the horn will sound and the headlights and security light will flash repeatedly.
+For an additional 15 minutes only, the headlights and security light will flash.
+The engine will run only if a valid Sentry Key® is used to start the vehicle.
 Use of the Sentry Key[®] will disable the alarm.

-Rearming of the System:
+Rearming of the System

-The Security Alarm System will rearm itself after the 15 additional minutes of headlights and security telltale flashing, if the system has not been disabled.
+The Vehicle Security Alarm system will rearm itself after the 15 additional minutes of headlights and security light flashing, if the system has not been disabled.
 If the condition which initiated the alarm is still present, the system will ignore that condition and monitor the remaining doors and ignition.